 Budgeting will allow you to allocate your income to necessary expenses and spending.

 Budgeting will show you what you should be doing with any profit.

 Budgeting will show you if you should have profit each month but live paycheck to paycheck.

 I can go on and on, but that’s not the purpose of this article!
-If you want to learn how to get through any fears or negative mindsets you have around budgeting, check out my free webinar Breaking Through Your Budgeting Barriers.
+If you want to learn how to get through any fears or negative mindsets you have around budgeting, check out CGS Podcast Episode – Breaking Through the Stigma of Budgeting.
 A budget is a great thing, if you can get past your fears about it!

 5 Budgeting Myths to Forget Now: